Datchet

-Datchet is a village and civil parish in the Royal Borough of Windsor and Maidenhead in Berkshire, England, located on the north bank of the River Thames.
+Datchet is a village and civil parish in the Royal Borough of Windsor and Maidenhead in Berkshire, England, on the north bank of the River Thames.
 Historically part of Buckinghamshire, and the Stoke Hundred, the village was eventually transferred to Berkshire, under the Local Government Act of 1972.
-The village developed because of its close proximity to Windsor and the ferry service which connected it to the main London Road across the River Thames.
-The ferry was later replaced by a road bridge at the foot of the High Street, which was rebuilt three times.
-There is also a rail bridge approaching Windsor across the river, and two road bridges above and below the village.
+The village developed because of its proximity to Windsor and the ferry service which connected it to the main London Road across the River Thames.
+The ferry was later replaced by a road bridge at the foot of High Street.
+The bridge was rebuilt three times.
+There is also a rail bridge approaching Windsor across the river, and road bridges above and below the village.

-Toponymy
+Etymology

-The name "Datchet" is thought to be Celtic in origin, and the last part may be related to cet ("wood").
-In the Domesday Book it is called "Daceta".
+The name Datchet is first attested, in a charter from between 990 and 992, as Deccet; it appears in the Domesday Book as Daceta.
+The name is thought to be Celtic in origin, partly because of its similarity to the ancient Gaulish name Decetia; the last part may be the Brittonic word that appears in modern Welsh as coed ("wood").

 History

 There is evidence of habitation in the area shortly after the end of the last ice age, between 10,000 and 6,500 years ago, and of a multi-period settlement at Southlea from the Neolithic to the late Roman periods.
 An excavation at Riding Court, a manorial sub-division of Datchet, has revealed a monument complex that included a cursus, ring ditches, oval barrows and causewayed enclosures.
 The monuments had developed alongside the River Thames, which acted as a barrier, a gateway and a routeway to other regions.
 The 2017 investigations at Riding Court Farm have provided evidence of Early Neolithic activity (4000–3350 BC) with the discovery of a previously unknown causewayed enclosure.

 Datchet is first mentioned between 990 and 994, when Æthelred made small grants of land here.
 In the Domesday Book, in 1066 the lords were the brothers Saewulf and Siward.
 In 1086 the lord and tenant-in-chief was Giles, brother of Ansculf, also referred to as Giles de Pinkney.
 In 1150, the church already existed in Datchet, and the Pinkney family sold it to the abbey of St Albans.
 The Abbot became rector as impropriator of the parish and had the right to appoint vicars.
 There was a ferry at Datchet Ferry which provided a shorter route from London to Windsor Castle and was frequently used by royalty.